wpeverest/restaurantpress/readme.txt

 == Upgrade Notice ==

 = 1.3.0 =
-1.3.0 is a major update so it is important that you make backups, and ensure themes and extensions are 1.3 compatible.
+1.3.0 is a major update so it is important that you make backups, and ensure themes and extensions are 1.3 compatible before upgrading.